The Science of Choice ...

 Universal human social behaviour involved the emergence of a cognitive bias, empathy as innate moral sentiments.

-Technological and organisational 'know how' are evolutionary survival tricks, too vast for individual experience or perception.
-Individuals specialise and cooperate enabling 'know how' to accumulate in emergent social institutions.
+Technological and organisational 'know how' were evolutionary survival tricks, too vast for individual experience or perception.
+Individuals specialised and cooperated enabling 'know how' to accumulate in emergent social institutions.

-Folk have a genetic propensity to 'use their imaginations' and innovate and imitate, and successful behavioural traits will emerge from several sources -
+Folk had a genetic propensity to 'use their imaginations' and innovate and imitate, and successful behavioural traits emerged from several sources -

 biological history and instincts